-EDU 4810 Seminar: Directed Teaching
+EDU 4810-EDU 4819 Seminar: Directed Teaching 1 s.h.
 Selected topics designed to orient students to the reality of teaching, to guide and support them during the intensive student teaching internship, and to address topics that relate to students' short-term interest in securing teaching positions and their long-term career effectiveness.
 To be taken concurrently with Directed Teaching.